-The Lenovo ThinkSystem SR950 is a 4U Rack server capable of up to 8 processors and 96 DIMM.
+The Lenovo ThinkSystem SR950 is a 4U rack server capable of up to 8 processors and 96 DIMMs.
 The SR950 features a modular system with all components accessible via the front or rear of the server.
-Clients can configure multiple configurations from 2 socket -24 DIMM to 8 socket- 96 DIMMs.
-The SR950 is designed for your most demanding, mission-critical workloads, such as in-memory databases, large transactional databases, real-time analytics, ERP, CRM, and virtualized server workloads.
+Clients can configure multiple configurations from a 2 socket-24 DIMM configuration to an eight-socket-96 DIMM configuration.
+The SR950 is designed for your most demanding, mission-critical workloads, such as inmemory databases, large transactional databases, real-time analytics, ERP, CRM, and virtualized server workloads.